Netflix/cachemover/README.md

 **Note: Works in production but still an active WIP**

+Refer [this document](./docs/architecture.md) for a High Level Architecture breakdown.

 ### Build instructions:

 From the project root directory, create a new directory called build, and run cmake from there: